ToeBee/ChangesetMD/README.md

 - Takes 2-3 hours to import the current dump on a decent home computer.
 - Would likely be faster to process the XML into two flat files and then use the postgres COPY command to do a bulk load
 - Needs more indexes to make querying practical.
 I'm waiting on a first full load to experiment with indexes
+- The incremental mode is faster (takes about 1 hour) but still kind of slow.
+It is CPU bound on XML parsing so it probably needs to be switched to a faster XML parser to improve performance.

 Table Structure